 , R-SCAN offers radiologists and referring physicians tools to study image ordering practices, institute educational interventions for improved ordering,

 and conduct post-intervention impact analyses.
-Among these tools is ACR Select™,
+Among these tools is CareSelect Imaging

-a clinical decision support (CDS) system that uses the ACR Appropriateness Criteria® (AC)
+, a clinical decision support (CDS) tool that includes ACR Select, the digital version of the ACR Appropriateness Criteria® (AC)

 to optimize image ordering, reduce unnecessary imaging exams, and lower the cost of care.